notable/notable/.github/CONTRIBUTING.md

 ### Comment on issues

-We are always looking for more opinions, leaving a comment in the issue tracker is a good opportinity influence the future direction of Notable.
+We are always looking for more opinions, leaving a comment in the issue tracker is a good opportunity to influence the future direction of Notable.

 We also consider the number of ":+1:" an issue has when deciding if we are going to work on it in the [Next milestone](https://github.com/fabiospampinato/notable/milestone/1) or not, so be sure to add your ":+1:" to the issues you're most interested in.